Looking For Something Florida Keys Related?

 You'll also notice that her first deck contains numerous holes and gaps.
 These caves and hiding spots create the habitat fish prefer and seek out.

 These features add to success of the Benwood wreck serving as an artificial reef.
-You'll find that a dive map like this one from Amazon will make it possible for you to study this Florida Keys shipwreck in advance.
-It will also guide you to the more important sections as you are finning your way around this popular Key Largo scuba diving site.
+You'll also find that having a Benwood dive map in advance will give you the opportunity to study the wreck site.

 You won't want to miss exploring the Benwood wreck's stern where you'll find the skeleton of what was once her propulsion system - the engine's support platform, plus 4 propeller shaft pillow mounts.